flutter/website/faq.md

 permalink: /faq/
 ---

+Thanks for checking us out!
+Flutter is in alpha mode, and is in heavy development.
+Please refer to this page for more information on the project.

 ## What does Flutter do?

 Flutter gives developers an easy and productive way to build and deploy